 Children in the Toddler and Primary program are now required to wear masks to the best of their ability.
-Students in the Lower Elementary, Upper Elementary, and the Middle School program will wear masks and outdoors as feasible.
+Students in the Lower Elementary and Upper Elementary program will wear masks indoors.

 Parents and Guests

 Parents and guests are required to wear a face-covering at the following times: